-The Tao embodies the duality of the universe and the enlivening chi at work to balance opposing forces.
-Chinese mythology expresses two of those forces as a Tiger and a Dragon, or yin and yang, perfect complements.
-In feng shui, Tiger and Dragon are important both inside and outside the house.
+The Tao embodies the duality of the universe and the enlivening chi at work to balance opposing forces often represented by the tiger and dragon.
+Chinese mythology expresses these two forces of the Tiger and a Dragon, or yin and yang, as perfect complements.
+In feng shui, the dragon and tiger are important both inside and outside the house.

 White Tiger, Green Dragon